Which age group has the highest credit score?

 45-54 years old – 657

 55 years old and over – 736

 The obvious pattern is that the average score increases with age, seeing a big jump in the over 55 bracket.
 A lot of this has to do with the length of credit history, basically the amount of time that people have had to demonstrate their credit worthiness.

-The good news is that with Comprehensive Credit Reporting (CCR), which is in the process of being implemented by the major credit providers, it will soon be easier to demonstrate your credit worthiness in a shorter space of time through a good repayment history.
+The good news is that with Comprehensive Credit Reporting (CCR), it’s now easier to demonstrate your credit worthiness in a shorter space of time through a good repayment history.

 Of course, when it comes to applications, a lender may use more than just your score but knowing where you stand and doing your research beforehand can be a good approach.

 Plus, you can always check where you stand on Credit Savvy in relation to your age range, postcode, state and indeed the whole of Australia in our See how you rank section.
 Check it out now or if you haven’t got an account, sign up for free today!